Some businesses think that proactive customer service is just a buzzword.

 Some Millennial and Gen Z customers even shop more over social media than on regular sites.

-To target these customers, link up your social channels with social media live chat.
+To target these customers, you can link up your social channels with live chat.

 It'll allow your contact center agents to manage all interactions within one dashboard.

 That way, you'll always be at hand to talk to your customers - whatever social network they’re using.

 Unlike traditional customer service, proactive customer service is all about anticipating your customers' needs.